The Night and Day Café: Live music

 The café has played an important role in the Manchester music scene, with many successful bands playing early gigs there.
 Elbow played at the venue before it had a proper stage and lead singer Garvey claims he used to give out Night & Day's phone number as a contact number because members of the band were so often in the venue.

-Other artists who have played at the venue include Kasabian, Jessie J, Paulo Nutini, the Arctic Monkeys and the Manic Street Preachers.
+Other artists who have played at the venue include Lizzo, Kasabian, Jessie J, Paulo Nutini, the Arctic Monkeys and the Manic Street Preachers.
 It was also used as the filming location for the music video which accompanied Johnny Marr's single "Dynamo".

 Threats of closure

 In January 2014, the Night & Day was threatened with permanent closure after a resident in the neighbouring flats complained about noise, and Manchester City Council issued a nuisance notice.
 Speaking to the Manchester Evening News, the Night & Day's promoter and booker said that having to turn noise levels down would discourage bands from playing, and that a fine would ruin the venue.
 Musicians including Johnny Marr, Frank Turner and Tim Burgess stepped in to show their support for the venue and a petition was set up which gained thousands of signatures.
 However, the fight quickly became inflamed with the then owner Jan Oldenburg saying that he felt he was being portrayed as uncooperative and the complainant revealing that he had received death threats.

 In May 2014, it was reported that the Music Venue Trust had lent their support to the Night & Day's campaign, with a national petition which called for an urgent review of noise abatement legislation for bars and venues in the UK and in September of the same year it was reported that the Night & Day would be able to keep its licence if staff agreed to regularly meet with residents to discuss any issues.

 In November 2021, the venue was served with a noise abatement notice from Manchester City Council.
 This was following ongoing complaints from a local resident who had moved into the area during the COVID-19 pandemic, when the venue was not open as usual.
 The owners of Night & Day have said that the venue faces closure as a result.

 Subsequently, a petition was launched to remove the abatement order and has gained over 94,000 signatures.
 In addition, various local businesses, residents and local bands as well as some high profile Musicians took to social media in support of the venue.
 These included Elbow, The Charlatans and Johnny Marr.